liuzjmike/simple_logo/README.md

 ## Each person's role in developing the project

 #### Mike Liu:
-1)
+1. Designed the class hierarchy and Observer pattern used in the project.
+2. Designed Interfaces including ControlHandler, Executable, Command, Turtle, SLogoObserver and all interfaces in model.info package except ShapeInfo.
+3. Implemented all classes in model root package, model.executable package, model.turtle package, view.factory package, util package except RegexParser and XMLParserWriter, AbstractCommand, CustomizedCommand, Declaration and To in model.executable.command package, and View and ScrollView in view package.
+4. Heavily refactored Workspace, GUI, ConsoleView, CommandView and VariableView.
+Slightly refactored TurtleView and PoolView.

 #### Bihan Zhuang:
-1) Together designed the class hierarchy.
+1. Together designed the class hierarchy.

-2) Designed, implemented, and refactored the Command hierarchy and resource files.
+2. Designed, implemented, and refactored the Command hierarchy and resource files.
 Unlimited parameters.

-3) Wrote Interpreter, RegexParser, error handling, some Info files, and CommandSaver.
+3. Wrote Interpreter, RegexParser, error handling, some Info files, and CommandSaver.

-4) PaletteView, ShapeView, ViewSupplier.
+4. PaletteView, ShapeView, ViewSupplier.

 #### Wei-Ting Yeh:
-1) Wrote TurtleView, PoolView, and PenView
+1. Wrote TurtleView, PoolView, and PenView

-2) Worked on some parts of GUI
+2. Worked on some parts of GUI

-#### Sarah Zhou: Front end and controller
+#### Sarah Zhou
+Implemented Workspace, GUI, ConsoleView, CommandView and VariableView.

 ## Resources used
 Oracle, StackOverflow